-This is a bit of an indulgent pasta that sees marsala-soaked porcini mushrooms tossed with a rich mascarpone and parmigiano sauce.
-Enough said right?
-Yumm.
+This is a bit of an indulgent pasta with marsala-soaked porcini mushrooms being tossed with a rich mascarpone and parmigiano sauce.
 It’s woodsy, flavourful, creamy and mega satisfying.

-Apart from the taste, this dish reminds me of my mum, Stella.
-Not that she ever made it, it would never have been on her radar, but because she had a heavy hand when it came to Marsala in cooking.
-Sloshing in this Italian fortified wine was her way of adding exoticness to a dish (and probably disguising a lot of things too).
-Stella was never really into cooking, but that she prepared meals for decades for 5 kids, hubby and 2 aging parents on a petite budget – I take my hat off to her.
-Full credit to ya mum!
+In addition to being tasty, this dish reminds me of my mum, Stella.
+Not that she ever made it, it would never have been on her radar, but it reminds me of her because she had a heavy hand when it came to Marsala in cooking.
+Sloshing in this fortified Italian wine, was her way of adding exoticness to main dishes.
+For desserts, that green alcoholic bevvie creme di menthe played the same role (don’t asks – it was the 1970s!!!).

 Fettucce with Porcini, Marsala and Mascarpone ~ Fettucce ai Funghi Porcini, Marsala e Mascarpone